-IoT in the Netherlands: how it is organized and used18 January 2017
+IoT in the Netherlands: how it is organized and used

 Last year, the Netherlands became the first country in the world that created a single national network for IoT devices.
 This achievement wasn’t completely unnoticed: only the lazy haven’t spoke about a new era, caused by the Internet of Things.
 Yet its significance still remains beyond the understanding of many people.
 Most of them still haven’t realized what has happened and what benefits the Dutch got as the result of the latest innovations.
 And what's the main, it is unclear, why the others should also follow the example of a small yet progressive country of tulips.